paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 This repository contains a set of custom nodes for ComfyUI that provide a wrapper for Microsoft's **RenderFormer** model.
 It allows you to render complex 3D scenes (see **Limits**) with physically-based materials and global illumination directly within the ComfyUI interface.

+---

 > [!WARNING]
 > **WORK IN PROGRESS & HELLO WORLD:** This project is my first "hello world" in contributing code of any kind and is currently under active development.
 It should be considered experimental.
 The model is in a very early stage and may be further developed later.
 I do not take responsibility if this breaks anything and do not plan to provide official support for it.
 PLEASE BE AWARE THAT EVERYTHING HERE IS ENTIRELY VIBECODED.

+---

+### 🚀 Features

+-   **🎨 End-to-End Rendering:** Load 3D models, define materials, set up cameras, and render—all within ComfyUI.
+-   **⚙️ Modular Node-Based Workflow:** Each step of the rendering pipeline is a separate node, allowing for flexible and complex setups.
+-   **🎥 Animation & Video:** Create camera and light animations by interpolating between keyframes.
+The nodes output image batches compatible with ComfyUI's native video-saving nodes.
+-   **🔧 Advanced Mesh Processing:** Includes nodes for loading, combining, remeshing, and applying simple color randomization to your 3D assets.
+-   **💡 Lighting and Material Control:** Easily add and combine multiple light sources and control PBR material properties like diffuse, specular, roughness, and emission.
+-   **↔️ Full Transformation Control:** Apply translation, rotation, and scaling to any object or light in the scene.

 ---